Fluenz is a computer program for learning foreign languages that attempts to simulate a one-on-one tutoring session.

-I recommend it for people who, for example, need to do “pre-study” before they take a beginning Spanish class in order to be sure of getting an A and keeping a great GPA for getting into the professional school of their choice.
+It’s probably a very good choice for students who need to “pre-study” before they take a beginning Spanish class in order to be sure of getting an A and keeping a great GPA for getting into the professional school of their choice.

-If your language is not on the list above, please continue reading the Fluenz review below.
+If your language is not linked to from the flags above, please continue reading the Fluenz review below.
 There is a link to the list of languages Fluenz offers at the bottom of this review.

 The detailed Fluenz review starts here:

 Everyone who has ever learned a language has a favorite learning method.
 They know what worked for them, and they are often wildly enthusiastic about it.

 For example, the original Rosetta Stone program was written by a man who was trying to simulate the experience of learning German while living in Germany.

 At Language101.com we have had great learning experiences using spaced repetition, and those experiences definitely influenced our software.

 Sonia Gill and her friends at Fluenz must have had great language-learning experiences at Cornell University.
 So, naturally, the Fluenz team developed a language learning program that attempts to simulate tutoring, and perhaps it also attempts to simulate a university language classroom.